 - prediction_output: Exactly one necessary, refers to the mean prediction and serves as reference dataset (regarding shape). - prediction_output_error: Arbitrary number of error datasets.
 If not given, error calculation is skipped.
 May be squared errors (marked by the attribute squared) or not.
-In addition, a single covariance dataset can be specified (short name ending with cov).

-• prediction_input: Dataset used to estimate covariance structure of the mean prediction (i.e. matrix of Pearson correlation coefficients) for error estimation.
+In addition, a single covariance dataset can be specified (short_name ending with cov). - prediction_input: Dataset used to estimate covariance structure of the mean prediction (i.e. matrix of Pearson correlation coefficients) for error estimation.
 At most one dataset allowed.
 Ignored when no prediction_output_error is given.
-This is only possible when (1) the shape of the prediction_input dataset is identical to the shape of the prediction_output_error datasets, (2) the number of dimensions of the prediction_input dataset is higher than the number of dimensions or (3) the number of dimensions of the prediction_input dataset is higher than the number of dimensions of prediction_output_error datasets and all dimensions of the prediction_output_error datasets are mapped to a corresponding dimension of the prediction_input using the cov_estimate_dim_map option (e.g. when prediction_input has shape (10, 5, 100, 20) and prediction_output_error has shape (5, 20), you can use cov_estimate_dim_map: [1, 3] to map the dimensions of prediction_output_error to dimension 1 and 3 of prediction_input).
+This is only possible when (1) the shape of the prediction_input dataset is identical to the shape of the prediction_output_error datasets, (2) the number of dimensions of the prediction_input dataset is higher than the number of dimensions of the prediction_output_error datasets and they have identical trailing (rightmost) dimensions or (3) the number of dimensions of the prediction_input dataset is higher than the number of dimensions of prediction_output_error datasets and all dimensions of the prediction_output_error datasets are mapped to a corresponding dimension of the prediction_input using the cov_estimate_dim_map option (e.g. when prediction_input has shape (10, 5, 100, 20) and prediction_output_error has shape (5, 20), you can use cov_estimate_dim_map: [1, 3] to map the dimensions of prediction_output_error to dimension 1 and 3 of prediction_input).